JoseMigCamara/Triggers_SQL/triggers.md

 # Create the necessary triggers to implement database integrity
+* using this frotasdb in here : https://github.com/JoseMigCamara/Triggers_SQL/blob/main/frotasdb
 ### If you have triggers, drop them with this
 ```
 drop trigger  if exists viaturas_before_insert;